 Ceratcystis fagacearum, otherwise known as oak wilt, is the single worst tree pathogen in central Texas.
 The devastation will not abate and is likely to get worse.
 Further, it is an epidemic disease afflicting all species of oaks from Illinois down to Texas.
 In this article, I will cover the basic science of the disease and offer some practical and effective responses to this disease.
 My hope is two-fold: that much of the misinformation about oak wilt will be dispelled and that I can inspire diligence amongst affected communities to produce a more successful response to the disease.
-Topics of this article will be as follows: biology of the pathogen, methods and rates of transmission, and forms of response.
+Topics of this article will be as follows: biology of the pathogen, methods and rates of transmission, and prevention and prevention and oak wilt treatment.

 Oak wilt is a fungal pathogen that affects all oak species.
 The fungus colonizes and thereby clogs the tree’s vascular tissue causing starvation and dehydration, thus the typical symptoms of leaf abscission (leaves falling off tree) with the following patterns: veinal chlorosis leading to necrosis (leaf vein death), less typical symptoms of tip and or margin blanching, and in cases of mortality in less than one month, the leaves turn brown quickly and remain on the tree.